benetech/martus.martus-build/BuildFiles/Documents/README.txt

   and control- C, X, V, and A.

-U. Changes from version 1.0.1 to version 1.0.2
+V. Changes from version 1.0.1 to version 1.0.2

 - When you choose to modify a sealed bulletin it makes a copy of the bulletin, but if the original had attachments, the